lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

     Be patient.
 Sometimes it takes a couple of minutes to start a server.

 **Navigating the JupyterLab Interface:**
-The JupyterLab landing page in the figure below is the launch pad for all JupyterLab functionality (e.g., Notebook, Terminal).
+The JupyterLab landing page in the figure below is the launch pad for all JupyterLab functionality (e.g., Notebook, Terminal, Python console).
 Return to this launch pad at any time by clicking the plus symbol at upper-left.
-For DP0.2, most users will prefer using the Notebook or Terminal, but there is also a Python console available.
-In order to duplicate catalog queries executed in the Portal, re-execute the query using the TAP client available in the Notebook.

 .. figure:: /_static/RSP_NB_launcher_options.png
     :width: 400